Facelift Surgery Safety and Risks

-Cosmetic Surgery Associates, operating out of Bethesda, MD and McLean, VA, provide state of the art procedures such as facelift.
-Patients in Northern Virginia, Fairfax, Alexandria, VA, Chevy Chase, Rockville, MD, and other areas have an opportunity to receive a facelift surgery in a safe and technologically advanced environment.
+Cosmetic Surgery Associates, operating out of Bethesda, MD, and McLean, VA, provide state-of-the-art procedures such as facelifts.
+Patients in Northern Virginia, Fairfax, Alexandria, VA, Chevy Chase, Rockville, MD, and other areas have an opportunity to receive facelift surgery in a safe and technologically advanced environment.

 Some of the common risks and potential complications associated with facelift cosmetic surgery include the following:

 A full facelift will usually be performed under general anesthesia.
 The patient should be in respectable and decent health to sustain through the procedure without difficulty.
 The skills and experience of the anesthesiologist are also important to the safety of the procedure.

 The patient should not be afflicted by any such condition that could promote excessive bleeding during surgery.
 The plastic surgeon will also advise the patient to stop taking any such medications before the surgery that could increase the risk of bleeding.
 Antibiotics and other drugs may be prescribed following the surgery to reduce the risk of infection.